zeruhur/thalassa/Thálassa.md

 **28. Sleep Talk:** It can only be cast on a person who is already asleep and will force them to talk in their sleep.
 The person can be questioned and will have to tell the truth.

-**29. Subjugate:** The target is completely enslaved to the caster's will until the caster decides to release them.
+**29. Subjugate:** The target is completely enslaved to the practitioner's will until released.
 It only works with humans.

 **30. Victory:** It guarantees automatic victory in a fight.
 It is valid only once per fight against one opponent.

-#### Amulets & Talisman
+### Amulets & Talisman
 An amulet is an object believed to confer protection upon its possessor.
 Also a talisman is any object intended to protect, heal, or harm individuals for whom they are made, but a key difference is in their form and materiality, with talismans often taking the form of objects like clothing, weaponry, or parchment inscribed with magic texts.
 Some examples of function are:
 - Demon Protection